Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

   - Administer the course wellness survey through Google Forms
   - Administer the weekly technical quiz through Google Forms

-- Preparation for the Live Coding Session:
-  - Release the GitHub classroom link for today's practical assignment
-  - Release the YouTube Live link for today's practical assignment
-  - Publish the practical assignment sheet on the course web site

-- Live Coding Session through YouTube Live:
-  - Interactively review select answers to the weekly technical quiz
-  - Briefly review the technical question, topics, and ideas for the week
-  - Conduct a Live Coding session to implement key parts of the practical assignment
-    - Accept the assignment
-    - Create the GitHub repository
-    - Clone the GitHub repository
-    - Repeatedly complete the following tasks:
-      - Confirm that there is a passing build status in the GitHub repository
-      - Create a feature branch in the GitHub repository for new function
-      - Add Python source code to implement the function for the current feature
-      - Confirm that the test suite and linters pass on the modified source code
-      - Answer any recent student questions evident in YouTube Live Chat
-      - Merge the feature branch into the main one in the GitHub repository
-      - Push all modified source code to the main branch in the GitHub repository

 #### Teams A and B

-- Submit the practical assignment from the previous week
 - Take the course wellness survey (two minutes) and the weekly technical quiz (eight minutes)
-- Join the live coding session through the provided YouTube Live link
-- Answer all of the interactive questions that the instructor poses through YouTube Live
-- Accept the practical assignment and follow each step of the assignment
-- Regularly ask the instructor questions about the practical assignment through YouTube Live
-- When the instructor stops live coding every three to five minutes, engage in the YouTube Live chat by asking questions and providing feedback to the instructor and the other students in the course

 ### End of the Day